philling83/PT-Sept-2023/1-Section/11-week/5-day/README.md

 - `Merge Sort`
 - `Quick Sort`

-While we do have access to the `.sort` method, learning how to manipulate the array is a good way to understand how the sorting algorithms work, and it may come up in a tech interview!
+While we do have access to the `.sort` method (merge sort + insertion sort = Timsort in V8 engine), learning how to manipulate the array is a good way to understand how the sorting algorithms work, and it may come up in a tech interview!

 Learning our sorts will teach us techniques like in-place array swaps, sliding windows, divide and conquer and more.